-As a baby, I was born with congenital hypothyroidism.
-I moved from a big house in Markham to government social housing due to family divorce – I was constantly feeling like I did not have enough.
+As a baby, I was born with congenital hypothyroidism and my daily qi gong (chi gong) practice has helped me master all of my symptoms as an adult.
+I also eat mindfully 🙂 I moved from a big house in Markham to government social housing due to family divorce – I was constantly feeling like I did not have enough.

 As my mother worked with Grandmaster Wu to build a local qi gong/chi gong learning institute in Toronto, I also went to chi gong (qigong) classes with them and helped them out with demonstrations in health trade shows.
 I practiced chi gong for 3-4 hours each week with them and my hypothyroidism remained very stable throughout my childhood and young adulthood.

 I worked hard from an ESL (English as Second Language) student with C+ English grades to become a straight-A student.
 I graduated elementary school with averages in the mid-80s to 90s.
 I was an angel child at home.

 Life was content.
 I had high self-esteem.

 My perfect life came crashing down when I discovered I belong to the LGBTQ+ community as a bisexual woman, when I segued into an underground same-sex relationship at church in high school.
 Leading up to the needed break up, was perpetual devastation.
 I was baptized at birth as a Catholic and regularly attended religious sermons into high school.

 The shame I felt, guilt, and anxiety at this secret relationship I had eroded my self-worth.